Microbiote intestinal : c'est quoi ? A quoi ça sert ?

 • It is responsible for the proper functioning of the digestive, immune, metabolic and cerebral systems.

-• A balanced lifestyle helps reduce the risk of dysbiosis or microbiota imbalance.
+• A balanced lifestyle helps reduce the risks of dysbiosis or microbiota imbalance.

-The intestinal microbiota corresponds to a set of microorganisms which mainly inhabit our intestines.
-This is the most populated microbiota in our body with 10,000 to 100,000 billion microorganisms including bacteria, viruses, fungi and non-pathogenic parasites with numerous functions.
+The intestinal microbiota is a group of microorganisms that primarily inhabit our intestines.
+It is the most densely populated microbiota in our body, with 10,000 to 100,000 billion microorganisms, including non-pathogenic bacteria, viruses, fungi, and parasites with numerous functions.

 Development and evolution of the intestinal microbiota

-Before being born, in the mother's womb, the baby has a sterile environment.
-No bacteria is in contact with it.
-It is at birth that he discovers this non-sterile environment and that he is showered with bacteria.
-The intestinal microbiota is gradually formed and thousands of microorganisms begin to populate the digestive system by depositing on the intestinal wall .
+Before birth, within the mother's womb, the baby has a sterile environment.
+No bacteria come into contact with it.
+It is at birth that it discovers this non-sterile environment and takes its shower of bacteria.
+The intestinal microbiota is gradually formed and thousands of microorganisms begin to populate its digestive system by depositing themselves on the intestinal wall .

-The route through which the baby comes out has a first impact on its microbiota.
-Indeed, if the birth takes place vaginally, the baby will be covered in bacteria from the mother's vaginal flora, which immerses him favorably in our world.
+The route through which the baby exits has a primary impact on its microbiota.
+Indeed, if the delivery takes place vaginally, the baby will be covered with bacteria from the mother's vaginal flora, which favorably immerses it in our world.
 On the other hand, if the delivery takes place by cesarean section, the baby is deprived of this protection.
 This is why more and more professionals are compensating for this by coating the baby with this flora.

-Subsequently, breastfeeding, if implemented and possible, also helps provide good bacteria.
-At the age of 3, the microbiota reaches maturity even if its evolution is constant throughout life.
-Indeed, it evolves according to lifestyle, hygiene, drug treatments taken during life, diet, where we live, physical activity, mental health but also the people we live with. let's kiss.
+Subsequently, breastfeeding, if established and possible, also provides good bacteria.
+At the age of 3, the microbiota reaches maturity, even if its evolution is constant throughout life.
+Indeed, it evolves according to lifestyle, hygiene, medication taken throughout life, diet, where we live, physical activity, mental health, but also the people we kiss.
 It is therefore unique and specific to each individual.

 Roles and functions of the intestinal microbiota

-The intestinal microbiota regulates virtually all of our health.
-It is involved in numerous digestive, metabolic, immune and brain functions.
-We now know that these bacteria have an influence on our weight, our allergies, our immune system and even our behavior!
+The gut microbiota regulates virtually all of our health.
+It is involved in numerous digestive, metabolic, immune, and brain functions.
+We now know that these bacteria influence our weight, allergies, immune system, and even behavior!

 Intestinal microbiota and digestive system

-The intestinal microbiota is nourished by the non-digestible nutrients that we provide it.
-It also promotes the assimilation of nutrients.
-Thanks to this, it ensures proper functioning of the digestive system.
-In fact, our digestive system has 200 million neurons.
-It was long thought that it was the brain that “talked” to the intestine.
-We are beginning to understand that the gut speaks just as much to the brain.
+The gut microbiota thrives on the indigestible nutrients we provide.
+It also promotes nutrient assimilation.
+This helps ensure the digestive system functions properly.
+Indeed, our digestive system has 200 million neurons.
+It was long thought that it was the brain that "spoke" to the gut.
+We're beginning to understand that the gut speaks just as much to the brain.

 The intestinal microbiota constitutes 80% of our immune system .
 Indeed, our microbiota is in close communication with the immune system.
-It makes it possible to positively or negatively modulate the production of inflammatory and immune molecules.
+It allows us to positively or negatively modulate the production of inflammatory and immune molecules.

 Gut microbiota and inflammation

-Compounds produced by the intestinal microbiota such as short-chain fatty acids have numerous benefits for the body, including modulating the production of immune cells and inflammatory compounds.
-This helps strengthen the intestinal wall and provides a real shield against attacks around the intestinal mucosa.
+Compounds produced by the intestinal microbiota, such as short-chain fatty acids, have many benefits for the body, including modulating the production of immune cells and inflammatory compounds.
+This helps strengthen the intestinal wall and act as a real shield against attacks around the intestinal mucosa.
 Through their communication with the immune system, bacteria can cause or prevent inflammation .
-Remember that inflammation is essential in the event of infection because it is what allows the influx of immune cells to the affected site in order to destroy pathogenic organisms and repair damaged tissues.
+Remember that inflammation is essential in the event of infection because it is what allows the influx of immune cells to the affected area in order to destroy pathogenic organisms and repair damaged tissue.

-Taking care of your health means above all regulating and supporting your intestinal microbiota.
+Taking care of your health means, above all, regulating and supporting your gut microbiota.
 A balanced lifestyle is essential.
-This is why regulating your emotions, balancing your diet by providing sufficient nutrients, practicing regular physical or sporting activity and avoiding highly polluted environments are essential principles for a balanced microbiota.
+Therefore, regulating your emotions, balancing your diet by providing sufficient nutrients, engaging in regular physical or sporting activity , and avoiding highly polluted environments are essential principles for a balanced microbiota.

-In addition, taking antibiotics or certain drug treatments can alter the diversity of this microbiota.
-This is why taking additional probiotic treatments can help and support this flora.
+Additionally, taking antibiotics or certain drug treatments can alter the diversity of this microbiota.
+This is why taking probiotic supplements can help and support this flora.

 Diet to take care of your intestinal microbiota

-Food is the primary source of preserving the well-being of our digestive system and our microbiota.
+Diet is the primary source of maintaining the well-being of our digestive system and microbiota.
 What we eat directly influences the richness and diversity of our intestinal microbiota.
-Our intestine loves certain fibers called prebiotics .
-These fibers are complex carbohydrates that are not digested by the intestine and they feed our good bacteria which multiply.
+Our intestines love certain fibers called prebiotics .
+These fibers are complex carbohydrates that are not digested by the intestine and they feed our good bacteria, which multiply.
 This allows them to better fulfill their missions:

 In addition to feeding good bacteria, fiber also activates all intestinal functions related to digestion and transit!
 Each species of bacteria preferentially digests one fiber over another, hence the importance of varying fiber sources.
-Foods rich in prebiotics are mainly plants (endives, asparagus, leeks, etc.) and fruits (bananas, apples, grapefruits, red fruits, grapes, etc.) but they are also found in whole grains, pulses, and oilseeds. .
+Foods rich in prebiotics are mainly plants (endives, asparagus, leeks, etc.) and fruits (bananas, apples, grapefruit, berries, grapes, etc.), but they are also found in whole grains, dried vegetables, and oilseeds.

-Apart from foods rich in fiber, there are also foods rich in probiotics which will provide a small portion of beneficial bacteria for the intestinal microbiota.
+Aside from foods rich in fiber, there are also foods rich in probiotics that will provide a small portion of beneficial bacteria for the intestinal microbiota.

 Sources :